jfallon9/thanksgiving-menu-2018/README.md

 # Menu for Thanksgiving 2018

 For the upcoming Thanksgiving feast I have put together the following document describing the menu, and the proposed recipes we use to bring everything together for a fun and fabulous feast!
-I've divided it up into 3 sections; entrees, sides and desert.
+I've divided it up into 4 sections; appetizers, entrees, sides and desert.
 Recipes are listed.

 ## Appetizer